 Migraine Research initiative

 The Association of Migraine Disorders is devoted to accelerating the most promising area of neuroscience research: migraine.
 AMD’s Migraine Research Initiative is led by AMD’s research committee consisting of brilliant, leading researchers who help identify knowledge gaps in migraine to influence future research projects.
 AMD provides funding for innovative research projects through its grant program.
-Finally, AMD strives to form an inter-institutional and multi-disciplinary network of migraine researchers and medical professionals through its resource hub and communication platform, the Migraine Science Collaborative.

 A Migraine Toolbox CME Course